Cars · Resale guide

 Essential Checks

-1. Check RC details on Parivahan app — Verify the owner’s name, registration date, and current insurance status.
-Make sure there are no pending challans against the vehicle.
+- Check RC details on Parivahan app — Use the vehicle registration number to verify the owner’s name, registration date, fuel type, and insurance status.
+This ensures the car’s identity matches the seller’s claim.

-2. Match chassis number — Find the chassis number (usually under the bonnet, on a doorframe sticker, or near the driver’s seat) and ensure it matches the RC book and the Parivahan app entry.
+- Match chassis number — Locate the chassis number (usually under the bonnet, on the door frame sticker, or stamped on the firewall) and ensure it matches the RC book and Parivahan app details.
+Discrepancies are a major red flag.

-4. Cold start test — Arrange to see the car when it hasn’t been driven for several hours.
-Listen for any difficulty starting, excessive smoke from the exhaust, or unusual engine noises.
+- Cold start test — Arrange to see the car when it hasn’t been driven for at least 6-8 hours.
+A hard start, excessive smoke, or unusual noises during a cold start can indicate underlying engine issues.

-6. Open bonnet inspection — Look for any signs of oil leaks around the engine, check the coolant and brake fluid levels, inspect the battery for corrosion, and check the condition of belts and hoses.
+- Open bonnet — Look for fresh oil leaks around the engine, check the coolant level in the reservoir, inspect the battery terminals for corrosion, and check the condition of drive belts for cracks or fraying.

-9. Check all electricals — Test power windows, central locking, ORVMs, music system, all lights (headlights, tail lights, indicators), horn, and the reverse camera.
+- Check all electricals — Operate all power windows, central locking, ORVMs, music system, headlights, tail lights, fog lights, and the reverse camera.
+Ensure everything functions smoothly.

-11. Check undercarriage for rust — Get underneath the car if possible (or use a mechanic’s lift).
-Look for excessive rust on the chassis, exhaust, wheel arches, and floor pans, especially if the car has been in a coastal area.
+- Check undercarriage for rust — Get underneath the car if possible, or use your phone camera to check for excessive rust on the chassis, exhaust, wheel arches, and floor pans, especially if the car is from a coastal area or flood-prone region.

 Insider Checks

-THE STEERING WHEEL WEAR TEST.
-Run your hands around the steering wheel rim, especially at the 10 and 2 o’clock positions where drivers typically grip.
-These spots show wear first.
-A genuinely low-km car will have uniform texture all around.
-If these areas are noticeably smoother, shinier, or have lost their texture compared to the bottom (6 o’clock position), the car has seen significantly heavy use, regardless of what the odometer says.
-A worn steering wheel can cost ₹3,000-₹8,000 to re-wrap or replace.
+THE STEERING WHEEL WEAR TEST: Gently run your hands around the steering wheel rim, especially at the 10 and 2 o’clock positions.
+These are the spots that wear out first from daily grip.
+On a genuinely low-km car, the texture should be uniform all around.
+If the 10 and 2 o’clock areas are noticeably smoother, shinier, or have lost their texture compared to the 6 o’clock position, the car has seen a lot of driving, regardless of what the odometer says—a missed check could cost you ₹10,000-₹25,000 for a new steering wheel cover or re-wrap.

-THE DOOR HINGE SAG TEST.
-Open each door one by one and gently lift the outer edge of the door upwards.
-There should be almost no vertical play or movement in the hinges.
-Saggy hinges indicate heavy use (tens of thousands of open/close cycles) or that the door was removed and re-installed, possibly after an accident repair.
-If one passenger door sags more than the driver’s door, it could mean that specific door was replaced or heavily used.
-Fixing saggy hinges or replacing them can be a ₹2,000-₹5,000 job per door.
+THE DOOR HINGE SAG TEST: Open each door about halfway and gently lift the outer edge upward.
+There should be almost no vertical play or movement.
+Saggy hinges indicate heavy use (thousands of open/close cycles, often seen in cabs) or that the door was removed and re-fitted during accident repair.
+If one door sags significantly more than others, it’s a strong sign it might have been replaced—repairing saggy hinges can cost ₹3,000-₹8,000 per door.

-THE TYRE DATE CODE CHECK.
-Look at the sidewall of each tyre for a four-digit number usually enclosed in an oval (e.g., “2520” means week 25 of 2020).
-Compare the tyre manufacturing date with the car’s manufacturing year (from the RC).
-If the car is from 2020 but the tyres are from 2018, they might be old stock or the car is older than claimed.
-If all four tyres have different date codes, it suggests multiple replacements, often due to heavy usage or frequent punctures.
-New tyres (set of 4) can cost ₹15,000-₹20,000.
+THE TYRE DATE CODE CHECK: Look at the sidewall of each tyre for a four-digit number usually enclosed in an oval (e.g., “3521” means week 35 of 2021).
+If the car is from 2023 but the tyres are dated 2019, they are either very old stock or the car is older than claimed.
+If all four tyres have wildly different date codes, it suggests multiple replacements over time, pointing to high usage.
+New tyres are a significant cost, ₹16,000-₹24,000 for a set.

 Common Scams to Watch For (India 2026)

-Kms Rollback.
-This is one of the most prevalent scams.
-Sellers tamper with the odometer to show a lower reading, making the car appear less used and worth more.
-Always cross-reference the odometer with service history records, PUC certificates, and physical wear-and-tear signs like worn pedals, steering wheel, and seat upholstery.
-Using an OBD2 scanner can sometimes reveal the true mileage stored in the ECU.
+Kms Rollback Fraud: This is one of the most common scams.
+Sellers tamper with the odometer to show a lower reading, making the car appear less used and more valuable.
+Always cross-check the odometer reading with service records, the Parivahan app (which often shows last recorded mileage), and your physical inspection of pedal and steering wheel wear.
+A discrepancy could mean a ₹50,000-₹1,00,000 overpayment.

 Seller’s Guide — How to Maximize Your Hyundai Aura Resale